Using Duplicati with Linux

 To check the logs (and possibly obtain a signin link), the following command can usually be used:

-With the Agent there is a minimal setup required, which is to register the machine with the Duplicati Console.
+With the there is a minimal setup required, which is to register the machine with the Duplicati Console.
 When installing either the .rpm

 or .deb